lancenacabuan/shared/README.md

 “Beloved, do not be surprised at the fiery ordeal among you, which comes upon you for your testing, as though some strange thing were happening to you; but to the degree that you share the sufferings of Christ, keep on rejoicing, so that also at the revelation of His glory you may rejoice with exultation.”

 ## **In Christ**
-The *In Christ* study for November 2024 delves into the profound biblical truth of union with Christ, which forms the foundation of the believer’s identity and spiritual life.
+The *In Christ* themed study delves into the profound biblical truth of union with Christ, which forms the foundation of the believer’s identity and spiritual life.
 By participating in Christ’s life, death, and resurrection, we are given new life, access to God’s grace, and the hope of eternal communion with Him.
 The study explores how this connection redefines our purpose, integrates us into His body, and calls us to live Spirit-led lives that reflect His love and fulfill His mission.
 Anchoring believers in the transformative power of life through Christ, it inspires confidence in God’s promises and a deeper commitment to living for His glory.

 **John 1:4**
 “In Him was life, and the life was the Light of men.”